PrashanthRaghu/marconi-swift/README.rst

-Marconi Redis: Swift Back End for Marconi
+Marconi Swift: Swift Back End for Marconi
 *****************************************

 This project will help expand the storage backend options by adding Openstack Swift